Birion/librium/docs/tasks.md

 # Librium Improvement Tasks

-This document contains a prioritized list of tasks for improving the Librium codebase.
+This document contains a prioritised list of tasks for improving the Librium codebase.
 Each task is marked with a checkbox that can be checked off when completed.

 ## Architecture Improvements